RsyncProject/rsync/rsync.1.md

 ## FILTER RULES

-The filter rules allow for flexible selection of which files to transfer (include) and which files to skip (exclude).
-The rules either directly specify include/exclude patterns or they specify a way to acquire more include/exclude patterns (e.g. to read them from a file).
-Some rules even exclude/include xattr attributes.
+The filter rules allow for custom control of several aspects of how files are
+handled:

+- Control which files the sending side puts into the file list that describes the transfer hierarchy
+- Control which files the receiving side protects from deletion when the file is not in the sender's file list
+- Control which extended attribute names are skipped when copying xattrs

+The rules are either directly specified via option arguments or they can be read in from one or more files.
+The filter-rule files can even be a part of the hierarchy of files being copied, affecting different parts of the tree in different ways.

 ### SIMPLE INCLUDE/EXCLUDE RULES